EMT Classes in Connecticut with School Overviews

 This program, an extension of the certificate program, teaches students how disease affects the body and the best ways to hinder it.
 Participants also study the administration of pre-hospital care through courses that include topics like hazardous environments and disaster management principles.

-Founded in 1999, Goodwin Community College (GCC) was originally the Data Institute Business School.
-GCC is a 4-year college with an annual enrollment of more than 2,000 students.
+Founded in 1999, Goodwin College was originally the Data Institute Business School.
+It is a 4-year college with an annual enrollment of more than 2,000 students.
 It offers bachelor's degree, associate's degree and certificate programs, including an option for aspiring EMT-Paramedics.

 Upon completion of this certificate program, students are eligible to test for paramedic licensure in Connecticut.
 They may also opt to sit for the National Registry of Emergency Medical Technicians (NREMT) exam.
 EMT classes include emergency planning, first responder training, emergency management and medical terminology.
 In addition to classroom lectures, students complete field work and internships, where they can put to use what they've learned in the classroom.